Cosudex (Bicalutamide)

 What If You Miss a Dose?

-If you miss your dose at the usual time, take it as soon as you remember, as long as it is 12 hours before the next dose is due.
-If it is less than 12 hours until your next dose, skip the missed dose and take your next dose when you are meant to.
-If you are not sure what to do, ask your doctor or pharmacist.
+If you miss a dose, take it as soon as you remember, provided it is at least 12 hours before your next scheduled dose.
+If it is less than 12 hours, skip the missed dose and continue with your regular schedule.

 Available Tablet Strengths